ediscoins/strategy/README.md

 - **Lookahead Bias**: We've carefully structured our code to prevent accidentally "seeing into the future" during backtesting and live trading.
 - **Realistic Performance**: Our results consider factors like spread, unfilled orders, and market dynamics, providing a more accurate representation of live trading performance.
 - **Time-Appropriate Signals**: The strategy uses a 5-minute timeframe for execution while leveraging 1-hour informative timeframes for signal generation, ensuring more realistic backtesting results.
+- **Spot Trading Focus**: Ediscoins is designed specifically for spot trading, focusing exclusively on long positions to capitalize on market uptrends.

 These considerations contribute to the strategy's robust performance in live trading conditions.